Rudebox: Critical reception

+Michael Hubbard, writing for musicOMH, found that Rudebox "ultimately is, as a whole, several decent records whinnying to escape from development too early, resulting only in an expensive-sounding missed opportunity".
+Paul Flynn from The Observer wrote that "the hastily conceived Rudebox is bookmarked mostly by a ragbag of weary cover versions that even an advanced pop historian would have trouble connecting."
+In his review for The Guardian, Alexis Petridis noted: "A scant handful of highlights aside, it is packed with half-baked ideas, bad jokes, music that any other star of Williams' stature would be terrified of the general public hearing.
+Perhaps that's the point.
+If nothing else, Rudebox is a sharp reminder that Robbie Williams is unique."

 Commercial performance

 In the United Kingdom, the album sold 54,667 copies on the day of its release, reaching number one on the midweek version of the UK Albums Chart.
 The next day, the album had sold over 75,000 copies.
 The album debuted at No. 1 on the UK Albums Chart, selling over 147,000 copies in its week of release.
 Despite reaching number one, sales were far below what was expected by his label EMI and overall sales were overtaken by his former band Take That's Beautiful World.
 However, the album performed better than Beautiful World outside the UK.
 The fallout of the album's relative failure led to the firing of two music executives responsible for the album's development.
 As of December 2013, the album had sold 514,457 copies in the UK.
+In 2008, NME reported that over one million unsold copies of the album were being sold to a company in China to be recycled and used as a road paving material.

 The album was released in the Netherlands on 20 October 2006, on the same day the album was certified platinum as a result of pre-order sales of over 70,000 copies.
 In Belgium, the album sold 50,000 copies and went platinum.
 It was released on 23 October 2006 in Australia and debuted at number-one, achieving platinum status in its first week.
 It has since been certified 2× Platinum.
 220,000 copies of the album were sold in France on the week of release, as well as 600,000 in Germany.
 On 8 November 2006, IFPI certified the album 2× Platinum in Europe with sales of over 2 million copies, making it the fastest platinum selling album of 2006.
 On 20 November 2006, the album reached number-one in Mexico, becoming Williams' first number-one album there.
 The album was certified platinum there, with sales of over 100,000 copies.